mbukatov/cephmetrics/README.md

 Omit the mdss section if no ceph mds nodes are installed.
 Omit the rgws section if no rgw nodes are installed.

-## Edit the vars.yml file

-Vars.yml is used to override defaults used by the ansible installation procedure.
-Run the following:
-- echo "devel_mode: false" > ~/cephmetrics/vars.yml

-There are other variables that can be set if the user so desires.
+Ansible variables can be set in ~/cephmetrics/vars.yml if the user so desires.
 See ./ansible/ansible.md for more information.

 ## Run the ansible-playbook